jmsusanto/KeyValueStoreService/README.md

 pip3 install grpcio grpcio-tools

 ## Usage
 python3 -m grpc_tools.protoc -I=. --python_out=. --grpc_python_out=. numstore.proto
 python3 server.py &
 python3 client.py 5440

+## Description
+### server.py
+The server has 2 key functions.
+SetNum takes a key (string) and value (int) as parameters and returns a total (int).
+Fact takes a key (string) as a parameter and does a lookup of the value from the global dictionary corresponding to that key, then return the factorial of that value.

+### client.py
+The client is a demonstration on how to use server.py.
+This particular script starts some threads or processes that send random requests to the server, with the following features:
+- 8 threads/processes
+- each thread/process sends 100 random requests to the server
+- for each request, randomly decide between SetNum and Fact (50/50 mix)
+- for each request, randomly choose a key (from a list of 100 possible keys)
+- for SetNum requests, randomly select a number between 1 and 15